Click the plus sign (+) to the right of each question for an expanded view.

 What does your website tagline mean?
 "Enhancing Personal, Relationship, Professional and Community Change for the Socially Conscious"

 I try to hold this framework as the backdrop to the work that I do and the life that I live.
-I am an Irish, German and Roma Gypsy cisgender older woman, a lesbian from way back, a survivor, feminist, a parent by creative means, a community organizer and activist, and I hail from a small conservative farming community in Minnesota.
+I am a European-American (Irish, German and Roma Gypsy) cisgender older woman, a lesbian from way back, a survivor, feminist, a parent by creative means, a community organizer and activist, and I hail from a small conservative farming community in Minnesota.
 These identities, with all of their colliding lessons, inform my motivation and dedication to the services I provide and the communities that I choose to serve.

-In the direct service component of my work, I welcome people who feel outside of mainstream counseling or coaching settings because they have a socially conscious sensibility, are LGBTQ2S+, People of Color and Indigenous people, feminists, engage in “alternative” sexual lifestyles or family or relationship configurations, distrust mental health professionals or authority figures, and/or engage in progressive or radical community organizing, volunteering or policy-making that addresses social injustices.
+In the direct service component of my work, I welcome people who feel outside of mainstream counseling or coaching settings because they have a socially conscious sensibility, are LGBTQ2S+, BIPOC, feminists, engage in “alternative” sexual lifestyles or family or relationship configurations, distrust mental health professionals or authority figures, and/or engage in progressive or radical community organizing, volunteering or policy-making that addresses social injustices.

-In the education and training component of my services, I choose to offer workshop topics that are consistent with my sense of social-consciousness, health and well-being.
-Frequent topics are: white privilege and being a racial ally, political trauma stress and radical self-care, life-work balance, compassion fatigue and burnout, and LGBTQIA2S+ issues.
+In the education and training component of my services, I choose to offer workshop topics that are consistent with my sense of social-consciousness, health and wellbeing.
+Frequent topics are: white-body privilege and being a racial ally, political trauma stress and radical self-care, life-work balance, oppression fatigue, compassion fatigue and burnout, and LGBTQIA2S+ issues.

 What services do you offer?